-Enter detailed explanation of how you came up with the personnel costs.
+Enter a detailed explanation of how the personnel costs were derived and allocated to the MCSAP project.

 The salaries used are the current base salary rates.
 The salaries of uniform and nonuniform personnel are expected to increase within the grant cycle.